-Let's type "Apple" into the search text box.
+Let's type "Apple" into the search text-input control.
 If we are very observant, we will momentarily see marching dots on the top of the screen while the new entry in the new search is processed.
 The marching dots indicate that we are communicating with the SQL Server:

 Because this is all delegable, even if the [dbo].[Products] table contains millions of records, we will still find them all, paging through them in the gallery as the user scrolls through the results.